-We currently teach from the Cisco NetAcad portfolio - Linux Essentials, CyberSecurity Essentials, Networking Essentials, CCNA-Security, CCNA-CyberOps, CCNP-R+S (soon moving to CCNP-Enterprise) and our core cohort of CCNA-R+S.
+We currently teach from the Cisco NetAcad portfolio - Linux Essentials, CyberSecurity Essentials, Networking Essentials, Network Security, CyberOps, DevNet, CCNP-Enterprise) and our core cohort of CCNA-R+S.

 The Open University, chartered in 1969 is focussed on widening participation in higher education via distance learning.
 At any moment, we have between 170,000 to 220,000 students studying with us on undergraduate, postgraduate and research degrees.
 There are many other accomplishments, but rather than reading our opinion of the OU, take a look at this WikiPedia page and form your own view.

 Becoming a Cisco Academy - for Free!

 While we are open to all, we cannot be open to everyone.
 We will help Schools, Colleges, Universities, Education focussed charities and Apprenticeship providers* become Cisco Academies.
-So long as you are engaged in a nationally recognised education programme - we will consider your application.
+So long as you are engaged in a nationally recognised education or social engagement programme - we will consider your application.
 You can be either public or private in terms of your funding.

-However - we will not consider any private training companies seeking to offer commercial 'vendor' training.
+However - we will not consider any private training companies solely seeking to offer commercial 'vendor' training.